kohkimakimoto/EArray/README.md

 * Implement sort functions.

 It aims to remove code that checks array key existence.
 Especially for a nested array.
-Do you hate like a following code?
+Do you hate like the following code?

 ```php
 $val = null;